-Pierzynski's HR pushes Rangers past Angels 7-6Texas Rangers' A.J.
-Pierzynski, right, celebrates his home run with Elvis Andrus during the ninth inning of a baseball game against the Los Angeles Angels in Anaheim, Calif., Monday, April 22, 2013.
+Pierzynski's HR pushes Rangers past Angels 7-6Texas Rangers starting pitcher Derek Holland throws against the Los Angeles Angels during the second inning of a baseball game in Anaheim, Calif., Monday, April 22, 2013.
 (AP Photo/Jae C. Hong)

 ANAHEIM, Calif.
 (AP) -- The Angel Stadium fans already boo A.J.
 Pierzynski every time he comes to the plate.
 The Texas catcher figured he might as well give them another good reason.

 Pierzynski hit a tiebreaking homer with two outs in the ninth inning, and the Rangers rallied from a late three-run deficit for a 7-6 win over the Los Angeles Angels on Monday night.